oddlama/embedded-devices/embedded-registers/README.md

 - Only the accessed bitfield members are decoded, conserving memory and saving on CPU time.
 - Supports both async and blocking operation modes

-This crate was designed for the [embedded-drivers](https://github.com/oddlama/embedded-drivers) crate, which aims to provide modern async-capable and coherent definitions of many embedded device drivers.
+This crate was designed for the [embedded-devices](https://github.com/oddlama/embedded-devices) crate, which aims to provide modern async-capable and coherent definitions for many embedded devices.

 ## Usage